ldstep/ldstephensnet/content/notes.md

 ---

+November 15, 2025, at 9:31:12 AM

+Yesterday, while working on a new post for ldstephens, I had a couple of research pieces open.
+I kept bouncing back and forth between what I was writing and the reference docs, clicking around way more than I wanted to.
+I've been doing it this way for years.

+Frustrated I said to myself, “There has to be a better way to do this.”
+Turns out there is.
+Tabs.
+I opened each document in its own tab, and switching between them became effortless.
+Sometimes the simplest solutions right in front of your nose.

+---

 November 14, 2025, at 2:46:39 PM

 My first few days [using Ulysses](https://ldstephens.net/blog/back-to-ulysses/) have been an adjustment.
 I'm rethinking my workflow for processing blog posts and adding notes.